-This project is co-funded by the European Union within the 7th Frame Programme.
-Grant Agreement n°608622.
+This project entitled S2BIOM (Delivery of sustainable supply of non-food biomass to support a "resource-efficient" Bioeconomy in Europe) is co-funded by the European Union within the 7th Framework Programme - Grant Agreement n°608622.
 The sole responsibility of this publication lies with the author.
-The European Union is not responsible for any use that may be made of the information contained therein.
+The European Union is not responsible for any use that may be made of the information contained therein."